8fold/site-joshbruce.com/content/public/experiences/finances/investment-policy/content.md

 {!!dateblock!!}

-> I'm working on updating the structure and format of the site.
-Part of this change is separating the experiences and experiments (how I'm doing things) from the more informational aspects.
-So, if you're looking for information or thoughts on investment policies, you can find that over at the under construction [essays and editorials](/essays-and-editorials/finances/investment-policies/) area.

 For me, as of this writing, I’m both the client and advisor.

 I started with the outline developed by [The White Coat Investor](https://www.whitecoatinvestor.com/how-to-write-an-investing-personal-statement/).